 What would you do if you disagreed with your teammates’ opinions?

 Disagreements occur in all types of work environments.
 However, showing that you know how to handle them portrays your strong capability as a team player!

-It would be best if you answer this question by saying that you’re a data-driven person.
+It would be best to answer this question by saying that you’re a data-driven person.
 So every time you disagree with your teammates, it’s based on rational reasoning.
-That way, it will show your thoughtfulness and logical thinking in delivering user-centered decisions to develop the business’s products.
+That way, it will show your thoughtfulness and logical thinking in delivering user-centred decisions to develop the business’s products.

 Where do you see yourself in the next five years?

 When interviewers ask this question, they generally want to see your vision in terms of your career goal.
 From your answer, they will evaluate whether you’re passionate about your current skills or only doing it for short-term hustle.

 Answering this question will require you to show that you’re interested in developing your skill in UX design or any other similar roles.
 Portray yourself as someone willing to take the learning journey to improve your career.

 In addition, you can end your statement by saying that the company you’re applying for shares the same values and mission as yours.
 So joining the company will give you a comprehensive working and learning experience because your goals align with one another.

 To answer this question, you need to focus on the company’s goal instead of your benefits.
 Show that you see that the company’s values match yours and that you see yourself passionate about developing their business’s products.